Frank Nuttall: Africa

-Looking for a club in 2014, he eventually joined Gor Mahia, champions of the Kenyan Premier League; it would be the first time he would serve as a head coach.
+He joined Gor Mahia, champions of the Kenyan Premier League; it would be the first time he would serve as a head coach.

 Under his stewardship, he led the K'Ogalo to an unbeaten league title in 2015, an achievement not done in the competition since 1976.
 Adding to this, the Scot guided them to KPL Top 8 Cup and Kenyan Super Cup titles in 2015 besides winning the league in 2014 and 2015.
 He also led them to the 2015 CECAFA Cup Final in Tanzania for the first time in 20 years.

-As a result of his efforts, the former Rangers fitness coach was named 2015 SportPesa Coach of the Year.
+As a result of his record-breaking efforts,he was awarded 2015 Kenya SportPesa Coach of the Year.

-He became Assistant Coach to Alex McLeish at Zamalek in 2016, after which Nuttall joined Ghanaian outfit Accra Hearts of Oak in 2017 as Head Coach and led them to their first appearance in the FA Cup Final in seventeen years and victory in the 60th Anniversary Independence Cup Final against their greatest rivals, Asante Kotoko.
+He became assistant coach to Alex McLeish at Zamalek in 2016, after which Nuttall joined Ghanaian outfit Accra Hearts of Oak in 2017 as head coach and led them to their first appearance in the FA Cup Final in seventeen years and victory in the 60th Anniversary Independence Cup Final against their greatest rivals, Asante Kotoko.

-Hearts of Oak started their preseason training ahead of the 2018 Ghanaian Premier League season without him in December 2017; he was sacked in February 2018 despite guiding them to a 3rd-place finish in the Ghana Premier League and the final of the FA Cup in the 2016/2017 season.

 He was hired by Sudanese Premier League outfit El-Hilal El-Obeid in October 2018.

-In January 2020, he was appointed Head Coach of Township Rollers in Botswana and led them to the Mascom Cup Final and 2nd in the Botswana Premier League before the season was postponed due the COVID pandemic.
+In January 2020, he was appointed head coach of Township Rollers in Botswana and led them to the Mascom Cup Final and 2nd in the Botswana Premier League before the season was postponed due the COVID pandemic.

 In March 2021, Nuttall was appointed Manager of Ethiopian club Saint George, on a short contract until the end of the season.

 Achievements and individual honours

-Manager/Head Coach

-With over 180 matches as a Manager and Head Coach in 6 countries, Nuttall is unbeaten in 75% of matches with a 55% match win record and an average of 2 points per match.
+With over 180 matches as a manager and head coach in 6 countries, Nuttall is unbeaten in 75% of matches with a 55% match win record and an average of more than 2 points per match.
+Over 500 professional matches as head coach and assistant coach in Scotland, England, Asia and Africa.

+Frank Nuttall's achievements include a 47-match unbeaten run, including winning a league title unbeaten.